casatrickdev/polymarket-trading-control-plane/README.md

 └── control
 ```

-The first release should stay small.
+The initial implementation intentionally stays small.

-Avoid introducing distributed infrastructure before it is actually required.
+Distributed infrastructure should only be introduced when the system actually requires it.

 ---

-# Project structure
+# Project Structure

 ```text
 polymarket-trading-control-plane/